-- If you have textural issues with diced tomatoes, replace with tomato puree.
+- Tomatoes: If you have textural issues with diced tomatoes, replace them with tomato sauce or crushed tomatoes.

-- Kidney beans, cannellini beans, northern white beans and pinto beans all work in Minestrone.
+- Beans: Kidney beans, cannellini beans, northern white beans, and pinto beans all work in Minestrone.
 Use all of one variety or mix and match.

-- If you don't have Vegetable stock and are not vegetarian, chicken stock works just as well in this soup.
+- Broth: If you don't have vegetable broth and are not vegetarian, chicken stock works just as well in this soup.

-- It is traditional to top Italian Minestrone with shaved Parmesan, but to keep this vegan, just omit cheese.
+- Dietary Modifications: It is traditional to top Italian Minestrone with shaved Parmesan but without that addition this soup is vegan-friendly.